Growing Cherry Tomatoes: Tips, Varieties, and Container Gardening

 One of the joys of summer is standing in the garden eating sun-warmed cherry tomatoes right off the vine.
+These sweet, bite-sized fruits are not only delicious but also incredibly easy to grow, making them a favorite for beginner and experienced gardeners alike.

-These succulent, bite-sized jewels concentrate all the flavor of a full sized tomato into a package that is less than 2” in diameter.
+These succulent, bite-sized jewels concentrate all the flavor of a full-sized tomato into a package that is less than 2” in diameter.
 They are sweeter, perfectly shaped, and have thinner skin than regular tomatoes.

 Though highly addictive, cherry tomatoes are good for you—rich in calcium, iron, lycopene, and vitamins A & C. Easy to grow, many cherry tomato plants have a built-in resistance to some of the diseases that will kill a regular tomato plant.
-They are strong, fast growing, prolific plants and some will begin to fruit in less than 60 days from transplanting.
+They are strong, fast-growing, prolific plants, and some will begin to fruit in less than 60 days from transplanting.

 Growing Cherry Tomatoes in Containers